tomichal/weather/README.md

     The master key should have been sent separately in the email to the recruiter along with the project repo information.
 2. The free version of the Accuweather API has a limitation of 50 requests per day, so hopefully that will not be exceeded during the evaluation of this project.

+## Potential improvements
+* To make it more scalable, we could implement a mechanism where weather data is pulled in the background in regular intervals for a given location, for locations perhaps most popular according to the search requests.
+    We would need to store search requests to group them by popularity and implement a background jobs (likely using ActiveJob) for caching the forecasts in the background.
+* Use ActionCable to refresh the forecast without needing to reload the browser window.
+* Pull weather from multiple sources and incorporate the differences in the UI.
+E.g.: show where the forecasts are radically different?

 ## Example of how the app looks like
 ![index.png](index.png)